twissick/portfolio/README.md

 ## Project 2: Recipe Database

+I decided I wanted a better way to keep track of the food I ate.
+I was tired of looking for a new meal each week while wondering what I'd eaten, liked, or disliked.
+The result is what you see below: a database of all my recipes!

 ![recipe_db](https://user-images.githubusercontent.com/94941359/230518625-28d23e2a-5c78-466a-82ba-26b1eef9c87d.png)

 * Used PostgreSQL to model and create database containing all meals I've made in the last year